 Generation Time (or) Mean Doubling Time

 The generation time is defined as the time required for cell components of the culture or the number (or) mass to increase by a factor of 2.
 It is denoted by the symbol ‘g’.
-Generation time is also referred to the time that a bacterial cell takes to go through its life cycle.
+Generation time is also referred to as the time that a bacterial cell takes to go through its life cycle.

 Generation time is usually shorter for prokaryotes than eukaryotes, a shorter for smaller than for larger cells since the growth rate is proportional to the energy metabolism of the cell.
 The faster the cell metabolizes nutrients, the shorter it’s generation time.

 Bacterial Growth Curve